sam-morales/semantic-segmentation/README.md

 ## Usage

-For using the segment.py script, presseing c will capture an image while q will quit the program.
+For using the segment.py script, pressing 'c' will capture an image while 'q' will quit the program.
 Just right click on the generated overlay to save!

 The Jupyter Notebook can be accessed [here](https://colab.research.google.com/drive/1dPU-b7ISLplrhSSTcY6jrxpo7xWnfV_E?usp=sharing)